 - Soil: Reds can also occur due to poor soil conditions that lack balanced nutrients.
 Always use a clean, sterile potting soil mix or poor cactus blend for Jade Plants.
 But, if you want the red, then keep the soil in slightly poor quality.

-Ergh, Jade Plant bugs are a nuisance.
+Ergh, Jade Plant bugs (such as scale insects) are a nuisance.
 Another possible cause for a Jade Plant’s leaves to turn red are Spider Mites.
 These are the most common problem to which Jade Plants succumb.
 These little red insects suck on the sap which causes leaf malformation and tiny red spots.
 Spider Mites will be noticeable all over the leaves and stem along with a fine webbing covering the entire plant.